Why Bali Is Popular Among German Digital Nomads

 - Long-term plans

 Choosing the right visa pathway is one of the most important parts of planning a digital nomad lifestyle in Bali.
+Travelers may also review Do Germans Need Visa for Bali? and Complete Bali Visa Guide for German Citizens.

 Is There an Official Digital Nomad Visa in Bali?